yoonka/migresia/README.md

 ##### `migresia:migrate/0`

-Works almost exactly like `migresia:check/0` but in the end, instead of printing information which migrations are going to be applied, just applies them by executing the `up` and `down` functions as required to bring the database to the desired version.
+Works almost exactly like `migresia:check/0` but in the end, instead of printing information which migrations are going to be applied, just applies them by executing the required `up` or `down` functions.

 ##### `migresia:list_nodes/0`